Appeals, Leaves of Absence, and Extensions to Time in Program

 The Head of the academic unit or Graduate Chair has the authority to approve a first-time leave request of up to 4 months for compassionate or medical reasons.
 For maternity, parental or adoption reasons, the leave may be approved for up to 12 months immediately following a birth or adoption.
 Short-term leaves of less than one month should also be managed within the home academic unit.
 Extensions to the initial leave period must be approved by CGSR.
 Requests for leaves should be discussed as early as possible with supervisors so that appropriate accommodations can be made prior to the beginning of the leave.
 Requests should be made in writing by the student for a minimum leave of four months to a maximum leave of twelve months.
 The Dean of the CGSR, or his designate, will consider any petitions arising from students whose request for leave has been denied by the supervisor or academic unit.

-The leave period is not included in the time period for completion of the degree, and tuition fees are not assessed during the leave.
+The leave period is not included in the time period for completion of the degree, and tuition is not assessed during the leave.
 While a student is on leave, all supervisory processes are suspended.

 Compassionate, Medical Leaves